TwiitchDev/dumpesterdiving/README.md

-easy frag and dropn into rescourse
+easy frag and dropn into rescourse folder